Religion and Common Sense

 "And it repented the Lord that He had made man on the earth and it grieved Him at his heart.
 And the Lord said I will destroy man whom I have created from the face of the earth; both man and beast; and the creeping thing and the fowls of the air; for it repented me that I have made them."

-Instead of a Divine Plan with a successful conclusion, one might expect from a Supreme Being, Genesis has now become God's personal nightmare.
-First the angels in Heaven and now this.
-In His own words, God is not perfect; instead, He makes mistakes and suffers from His mistakes.
-He becomes angry and destructive over His mistakes.
-God behaves like a child who cannot control his emotions.
+Instead of a well thought out Plan with a happy ending that one might expect from a Perfect Supreme Being, the Genesis Project has become God's personal nightmare.
+First the angels in Heaven, then Adam and Eve, and now this.
+In His own words, God breaks down and confesses that He is not perfect; instead, He makes mistakes and suffers just like His creations.
+He becomes angry and destructive.
+God behaves like a child.

 God now decides to destroy all life on the planet except for a man named Noah and his family whom he orders to build a large seagoing vessel called the Ark and … "every living thing of all flesh, two of every sort shalt thou bring into the ark, and keep them alive with thee.
 Of every clean beast thou shalt take to thee by seven, the male and female; and of the beast that are not clean by two, the male and the female."

-God's new plan is to re-seed the earth with a mated pair of every living thing by storing them aboard the Ark while He floods the entire earth with water.
-Common sense tells me that Noah and his family cannot build a ship large enough to hold a pair of every living thing, much less keep them alive for forty days without them running out of food and eating one another.
+God's new plan is to re-seed the earth with a mated pair of every living thing by storing them aboard the Ark while He floods the earth with water.
+Common sense tells me that Noah and his family cannot build a vessel large enough to hold a pair of every living thing, much less persuade them to board the vessel.
+Keeping them alive for forty days without running out of food and the animals eating one another is another problem solved through faith.

 The Tower of Babel